mdancho84/mdancho84.github.io/_posts/2018-06-19-business-science-problem-framework.md

 * **Planning** to align everyone involved with the project scope and plan
 * A checklist of **proven actions** that must be considered

-The **single most effective resource** in our arsenal is a special project framework that we've designed, pooling from our consulting experience and combining with proven project management resources and philosophies.
+The **single most effective resource** in my arsenal is a special project framework that I've designed, pooling from my consulting experience and combining with proven project management resources and philosophies.
 It's called the [**Business Science Project Framework (BSPF)**](/bspf.html).

 <p style="text-align:center;">
 <a href="/bspf.html">